'SNL': Baldwin's Trump Brainstorms Other Racist Names for COVID-19

 Watch the whole clip above right now.

-Baldwin’s Trump, represented onscreen by a still photo, called in to “Weekend Update” to talk about how he’s handling the coronavirus pandemic, and he started the appearance by bragging about his TV ratings, as the IRL Trump keeps doing despite the national disaster happening on his watch.
+Baldwin’s Trump, represented on screen by a still photo, called in to “Weekend Update” to talk about how he’s handling the coronavirus pandemic, and he started the appearance by bragging about his TV ratings, as the IRL Trump keeps doing even as the national disaster unfolds on his watch.
 “My approval rating is up, my TV ratings are through the roof.
 Every night at 7 p.m., all of New York claps and cheers for the great job I’m doing.”

 “Weekend Update” co-anchor Michael Che tried to gently point out that that last bit isn’t actually for Trump (it’s for health care workers during hospital shift changes).
 But Trump wasn’t having it.
 “You’re wrong, LeBron.
 You’re wrong,” he barked.

-Che then asked Baldwin’s Trump what his advice for getting through the pandemic, “because it seems to change every 24 hours?”
-Baldwin’s Trump spat out that this was “a nasty question” as his real life counterpart keeps doing, then continued with an answer that essentially summarized IRL Trump’s last two months.
+Che then asked Baldwin’s Trump for his advice for getting through the pandemic, “because it seems to change every 24 hours.”
+Baldwin’s Trump spat out that this was “a nasty question” as his real-life counterpart keeps doing, then continued with an answer that essentially summarized President Trump’s last two months.

 “All along I’ve always said it was a giant hoax that we should take very seriously even though it was invented by the Democrats to impeach me, part two,” Baldwin’s Trump said.
 “So everyone needs to wash their hands, or not.”